DV

 Quick verdict

-XOM (Exxon Mobil Corporation) and XOMO (YieldMax XOM Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+XOM (Exxon Mobil Corporation) is a stock, while XOMO (YieldMax XOM Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive